FOREX-Yen surges after BOJ hints at policy shift, sending dollar lower | Science-Environment

 FOREX-Yen surges after BOJ hints at policy shift, sending dollar lower

-The yen staged its biggest one-day rally in almost a year on Thursday after Japanese monetary authorities offered a surprisingly clear hint at a shift in policy, while the euro headed for its biggest weekly fall since May.
-The dollar index eased ahead of Friday's U.S. non-farm payrolls report, under pressure mostly from the yen, which rose by nearly 2% to its strongest in three months.
+The dollar index eased ahead of Friday's U.S. non-farm payrolls report, under pressure mostly from the yen, which rose by more than 2% to its strongest in three months.
 Bank of Japan (BOJ) Governor Kazuo Ueda said on Thursday the central bank has several options on which interest rates to target once it pulls short-term borrowing costs out of negative territory.

 - Country: